 Burnout was first described in 1974, when Herbert J. Freudenberger pondered in the pages of the Journal of Social Issues, “Having experienced this feeling state of burnout myself, I began to ask myself a number of questions about it.”
 It wasn’t until 2011 that the first national study among U.S. physicians occurred and the authors argue that it has increased.

 Burnout has a wide-ranging impact on the physician workforce, productivity and quality of care delivered.
 Intuitively, many physicians and leaders know what factors lead to burnout.
 However, policy and regulatory changes require data, not intuition, and the studies are starting to paint a clear picture of the causes.
-In the article, “,” authors Klevos and Ezuddin describe the importance of taking a holistic approach to addressing burnout — not only is it important to provide the individual physician with strategies to decrease burnout, but there also must be support from leadership and the organization.
+In the article, “Burning Brightly, Not Burning Out,” authors Klevos and Ezuddin describe the importance of taking a holistic approach to addressing burnout — not only is it important to provide the individual physician with strategies to decrease burnout, but there also must be support from leadership and the organization.